ScottESanDiego/gmail-api-client/README.md

+> [!WARNING]
+> This repo has been migrated to codeberg.
+Go to <https://codeberg.org/scotte/gmail-api-client> for the latest.

 # Gmail API Transport

 Non-interactive Go program that reads email messages from stdin and delivers them to Gmail.
 Designed for integration with mail transfer agents like Exim.